DimaChekashov/DimaChekashov/README.md

 ### Hi there 👋
+A middle Front-end developer with 3 years of web sites development experience.
+Has strong communication and technical knowledge.
+I am driven by roles that will leverage my strengths in Frontend.

+⚡ Solid skills in Javascript.

 <!--
 **DimaChekashov/DimaChekashov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.